polygraphene/ALVR/README.md

+> ** This repository is no longer maintained.**
+Latest version is developed by alvr-org origanization.
+Check [https://github.com/alvr-org/ALVR](https://github.com/alvr-org/ALVR)

 # ALVR - Air Light VR

 ALVR is an open source remote VR display for Gear VR and Oculus Go/Quest.
 With it, you can play SteamVR games in your standalone headset.